-(Last Updated on : 26/02/2013)
+(Last Updated on : 24/11/2018)

-Costumes of Kerala
+The state of Kerala

-Costumes of Kerala for Women
+Traditional Dress of Kerala for Women

-The traditional garment worn by the women of Kerala is the Mundum Neriyathum.
-The conventional piece is the Mund which is the lower garment and it consists of two cloth pieces.
+of Kerala is the Mundum Neriyathum.
+The conventional piece is the Mundu which is the lower garment and it consists of 2 cotton cloth pieces.
 The Mundu is worn around the hips and beneath the navel.
 The cloth is creamy or white in colour and possesses a coloured strip called border or Kara.
-The women of Kerala wear Mundu in this way, except for the women of Christian
+The women of Kerala wear Mundu in different style from that of the women of Christian

-Costumes of Kerala for Men
+Traditional Dress of Kerala for Men

 men residing in the state of Kerala is Kasavu Mundu.
 This dress is very much popular in the rural or remote areas.
-This attire is a piece of cloth made of cotton, three to four meter long having a silk
+This attire is a piece of cloth made of cotton, 3 to 4 meter long having a silk